Octavia-Labs/.github/profile/README.md

 - Octavia is designed to enhance your productivity and simplify your work.
 - She can access the internet and blockchain to conduct research, get blockchain/token/transaction information, visit websites, and use search engines.
 - Octavia has an in-built calculator for accurate calculations.
-- Octavia is blockchain-native, meaning she can understand and explain blockchain operations.

 ## Getting Started